revk/ESP32-Faikin/Manuals/Setup.md

 Once installed, the LED should light up and blink.

-Look for a WiFi Access Point called Daikin (or Faikin), e.g.
+Look for a WiFi Access Point called Daikin (or Faikout), e.g.

 ![WiFiAP](WiFi1.png)